gridsome/gridsome.org/docs/layouts-pages-templates.md

 Gridsome template system is divided into 3 parts:

 - **Pages:** This is the main pages and endpoints for your site.
 F.ex mywebsite.com/blog
-- **Layouts:** These are used for to wrap Pages and Templates.
-Like header and footer.
+- **Layouts:** Used for wrapping Pages and Templates.
+Usually includes header and footer.
 - **Templates:** Used for single source endpoints.
 F.ex a blog post template for WordPress

 ## Pages